 According to the company, it’s a productivity device that runs all your Android apps on a Surface hardware design that also allows you to make and receive phone calls, text messages, and more.

 It features a 5.6-inch screen and when fully unfold you can use a canvas of 8.3-inches.

-The device is expected to ship in holiday 2020, and Microsoft is introducing it now, because it needs developers to start working on apps and experiences for this new form factor.
+The device is expected to ship in the holiday of 2020, and Microsoft is introducing it now because it needs developers to start working on apps and experiences for this new form factor.